top of page

 1. Climate Change, A Call for Urgency

-Shamefully, humans have come to the party very late on climate change and we now face a crisis that has elevated the urgency of change on a global scale.
+Shamefully, humanity has come to the party very late on climate change.
+We now face a crisis that has elevated the urgency of change on a global scale.
 As we continue to witness environmental shifts and their dramatic impacts, the drive for organisations to implement sustainable practices becomes undeniable.
-Organisations are compelled to rethink strategies, adopting eco-friendly measures and reassessing the scorecard in terms broader than only dollars.
+Organisations are compelled to rethink strategies, adopting eco-friendly measures and reassessing the scorecard in terms broader than just dollars.

 As individual consumers, we're challenged to rethink daily choices, together creating a ripple effect that has put massive change pressure on organisations and governments.
-This has been complex, especially where the various change pressures do not align with one another.
+This has been complex, especially where the various change pressures do not align.

 Consider the global movement towards sustainable and ethical fashion.
 Despite the fact that it makes production and consumption more expensive, consumers are now more inclined to support brands that prioritise sustainability, fair labour practices, and transparency in their supply chains.
 These individual choices have aggregated globally to shift the priority away from cost drivers to more genuine consideration of what is ethical and sustainable, driving industry and government response.